Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: The optimal control problem for NF systems with unsymmetrical input constraints

-\begin{assump} It is assumed that the functions $f_1(x_1,x_2)$, $g_1(x_1,x_2)$ and $f_2(x_2)$ are Lipschitz continuous, and that the internal dynamics $f_1(x_1,x_2)$ and $f_2(x_2)$ are unknown.
-Meanwhile, the state $x_2$ which we do not intend to control is bounded, not necessarily stable. \end{assump}

 \begin{remark} The system described by \eqref{eq:sys2} and \eqref{eq:sysx2} can be regarded as the general form of many widely studied systems.
-For example, the state $x_2$ can be regarded as a norm-bounded time-varying uncertainty \cite{zhou1988robust,sun2016gpio} and the system \eqref{eq:sys2} is to be stabilized while disturbed by $x_2$.
-Also, the system described by \eqref{eq:sys2} and \eqref{eq:sysx2} is commonly used in the target tracking system with $x_2$ being the state of the target and $x_1$ being the tracking error.
-There have been many works reported on such systems in the literature, such as \cite{modares2014optimal,zhu2013ground,li2003survey}. \end{remark}
+For example, the state $x_2$ can be regarded as a bounded time-varying uncertainty \cite{sun2016gpio} and system \eqref{eq:sys2} is to be stabilized while disturbed by $x_2$.
+Also, the system described by \eqref{eq:sys2} and \eqref{eq:sysx2} is commonly used in the target tracking system with $x_1$ being the tracking error and $x_2$ being the state of the target.
+There have been many works reported on such systems in the previous literatures, such as \cite{modares2014optimal,KUMAR2021109558}. \end{remark} \begin{remark} In this paper, the constraint set of $u$ is unsymmetrical and state-dependent as \eqref{eq:ulimit} reveals.
+Meanwhile, the internal dynamics $f_1(x_1,x_2)$ of system \eqref{eq:sys2} does not satisfy the condition that $f(x_1,x_2)=0$ when $x_1=0$, which is required in the previous studies of ADP \cite{modares2014optimal,7214313,vamvoudakis2015asymptotically,vrabie2009neural,Xue2021,vrabie2009adaptive,modares2013policy}.
+As a consequence, the methods proposed in the previous studies, such as \cite{Xue2021,modares2013policy}, are inappropriate. \end{remark}